 Bumblebees and Eastern Carpenter Bees are covering the Wisteria frutescens ‘Amethyst Falls’ that blooms where ‘Zephirine Drouhin’ once reigned.
 I bought this American wisteria, not to be confused with the overly-aggressive Asian types, five years or so ago from Bustani Plant Farm.
 Click on the photos in the gallery, above, to enlarge them.
 This native vine is a sight to see in late spring with black and yellow furry bumbles flitting to and fro.
 The bees are fussy because I bother them going in and out of the gate, but they won’t harm me or any visitors.
 They are far too intoxicated by pollen and nectar gathering.
 Plus, male carpenter bees don’t have stingers.

-Which is a good thing since I have visitors coming to the garden on May 11.
+This is a good thing since I have visitors coming to the garden on May 11.
 Two garden clubs are coming to visit.
 I’m only opening the garden for one day this year, and it should be great fun.
-Our garden will also be on the Hemerocallis Region 11 tour in 2017 so I’ve been removing some of my older daylilies and giving their spaces to newer cultivars.
-I hope they will all be clump size by then.
+Our garden will also be on the Hemerocallis Region 11 tour in 2017, so I’ve been removing some of my older daylilies and giving their spaces to newer cultivars.
+I hope they will all be clump-sized by then.
 If we keep getting rain, that will happen.
 I’ve never seen the garden look lovelier.
 Do I write that every year?

 The purple baptisias are putting on quite a show this spring while the yellow ones aren’t blooming as heavy.
 That’s the thing about gardening; you just never know what a season will bring, and how plants will respond.
 For years, I waited on ‘Purple Smoke’ to get going, and now, it’s splendid.
 Baptisia ‘Carolina Moonlight,’ shown in the second photo, above, with the yellow iris, isn’t blooming as heavy as last spring, and the two yellow species baptisias in the lower garden are slower to bloom than in previous years.
 Purple and yellow Decadence® ‘Blueberry Sundae’ is scrumptious in the bed facing the street.
 Bumblebees love baptisias.